SANJAYSS-SRM-26/Precision-Farming-Assistant/README.md

 ---

+### API Info

+Get your API Key from the platform and input into env variable for this code and run the project

+---

 ## Project Insight

 This project bridges the gap between **traditional agriculture and modern AI-driven decision systems**, making precision farming **accessible, scalable, and sustainable**.